The Clear Edge

 Mistake 2: Too operational

-Why it happens: Monthly review degenerates into an expanded weekly review—tactical task planning instead of strategic reflection.
+Why it happens: The monthly review degenerates into an expanded weekly review—tactical task planning instead of strategic reflection.

-Why it’s expensive: You have a weekly review for tactics.
-The monthly review exists to catch what the weekly review can’t see—strategic drift, chronic problems, multi-month patterns.
-If the monthly review duplicates the weekly review, you lose the second layer of strategic defense.
+Why it’s expensive: You already have a weekly review for tactics.
+The monthly review exists to catch what the weekly review can’t see—strategic drift, chronic problems, and multi-month patterns.
+If the monthly review duplicates the weekly review, you lose that second layer of strategic defense.

 The fix: